RayFFH/JavascriptWebsite/README.md

         attribution: '© OpenStreetMap contributors'
     }).addTo(map);

-This function is one of my favvourities, it holds the geographical coorindates of the map.
+This function is one of my favourities, it holds the geographical coorindates of the map.
 I then use the leaflet library and its methods to set the view i want, which in this case is japan.
 I choose openstreetmap has my tile layer provider, I didn't really know what tiles were before and learning how different tile sets are cached and used for different zoom levels to increase speed was interesting.